assenmacher-mat/howto_nlp/README.md

 # Where to start in the NLP jungle?

-_(This document is intended for students either writing their (nlp-related) bachelor or master thesis or working on their (nlp-related) student consulting project under our supervision.)_
+__Disclaimer I:__ _This document is intended for students either writing their (nlp-related) bachelor or master thesis or working on their (nlp-related) student consulting project under our supervision._

+__Disclaimer II:__ _Please note that this document is subject to continuous change.
+Every time we find a new, nice source we will add it.
+Some stuff might also be deleted over time if not considered useful anymore._

 _Authors:_ [Matthias Aßenmacher](https://www.misoda.statistik.uni-muenchen.de/personen/mitarbeiter/assenmacher/index.html) // [Christian Heumann](https://www.misoda.statistik.uni-muenchen.de/personen/professoren/heumann/index.html)

-_(Please note that this document is subject to continuous change.
-Every time we find a new, nice source we will add it.
-Some stuff might also be deleted over time if not considered useful anymore.)_
+_Last change:_ 15-07-2021

 ## I. Set up all necessary communication channels